Deploy Your AI Agent to Any Channel — Website, Voice, Telegram, ChatGPT, Claude & CLI

 Getting Started: Set Up Your Second Brain OS Account

 This guide covers everything — from initial setup to choosing your channels.
-If you’ve already completed setup, skip ahead to The Six Channels.
+If you’ve already completed the Quick Start guide, skip ahead to The Six Channels.

 Step 1: Log In & Review Your Tools

-3. Each tool has a visibility setting (public or private) and a status (active or inactive):
+- Each tool has a visibility setting (

-• Public tools are available to customer-facing channels — your website chat widget, voice agent, Telegram bot, etc.
+publicorprivate) and a status (activeorinactive):- Public tools are available to your deployed agent across all customer-facing channels — your website chat widget, voice agent, Telegram bot, etc.

 If you’re a business owner: Think of public vs private like front-of-house vs back-of-house.
-Public tools are what your customers interact with (booking, checking availability).
-Private tools are for you and your team behind the scenes (pulling reports, managing data).
+Public tools are what your customers interact with.
+Private tools are setup-only — they configure your agent behind the scenes and are never exposed to customers.

 Step 2: Connect Your External Services (If Applicable)

-If you’re a business owner: This is like giving your new hire the login credentials to your booking system, your CRM, and your email.
+If you’re a business owner: This is like giving your new hire the login credentials to your booking system.
 They need access to do their job — so does your AI agent.

 If you’ve used Zapier or n8n: This is the same as adding a “connection” or “account” in Zapier.
 You authenticate once, and the platform uses those credentials for all future actions.